starpos/crashblk/README.md

 # crashblk

-This is memory block device driver for IO errors and crash test, emulating read/write IO error and device crash (or sudden shutdown).
+This is a memory block device driver for IO errors and crash test, emulating read/write IO error and device crash (or sudden shutdown).
-This also support configurable delay for read, write and flush IOs.
+This also supports configurable delay for read, write and flush IOs.

 ## License